gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

 - A user should only be added to the *MDM_OnPremExchange* group if
     - The user's mailbox is on *Exchange On Premise*, the user has appropriate licenses and the user is not already in the *MDM_OnPremExchange* group

-## Future Improvements
+## Changes
-- [x] ~Remove the requirement for the need to execute the *Connect-AzureAD* cmdlet, before executing the GUI script~
+- Removed the requirement for the need to execute the *Connect-AzureAD* cmdlet, before executing the GUI script

+- Increased the buffer time of adding/removing the user from *MDM_OnPremExchange* group and updating the *In MDM_OnPremExchange* field